ALL SCHOOL

 Lost and Found

-Lost and Found will be cleaned out on Friday, March 28.
+Lost and Found will be cleaned out Friday, May 2.
 Please check for missing items.
 All unclaimed items will be donated.

 You may order pizza from PTO for your student’s lunch on Wednesday.
 Please email newcovenantschoolpto@gmail.com and let us know if your child would like cheese or pepperoni and how many slices they would like!
 Each slice is $3.